Diego-m4i/TBDMProject/README.md

    '*'  // Tutte le relazioni
    );
     ```
+6. The class "IoTDevice.py" is utilize to connect a node (a sensor IoT), to other node in the graph "IfcOpenHouseGraph";

-6. The package "output" is used to archive output files, created by analyze classes.
+7. The package "output" is used to archive output files, created by analyze classes.

 ## Notes